rach7777/monax-may/content/blog/2015/2015-12-31-on-blockchain-clients-in-2016.md

 - blockchains
 comments: true
 date: 2015-12-31T00:00:00Z
-excerpt: Blockchain clients evolved significantly in 2015 and we at Eris fully expect they will continue evolving during 2016.
+excerpt: Blockchain clients evolved significantly in 2015 and we at Monax fully expect they will continue evolving during 2016.
 Although we expect they will evolve more slowly and in particular ways.
 meta: true
 published: true
 tags: